ZAPaDASH04/LEGO-Batman-Archipelago-Mod/README.md

     - Please note that this does NOT support any other mods to LB1.
 - With Lego Batman selected in Reloaded II, click "Launch Application".
     - If you would like to play windowed, have DXWND open at the same time as clicking "Launch Application".
 (Make sure that Lego Batman is setup in DXWND for it to work)
-- Make a new game and **EXIT THE LEVEL**.
+- Make a new game.
 If you already have an AP game then just load the save.
 - You should receive a hint message that you are connected or connecting.
 - Check the AP game webpage to see that you have connected.